localstack/localstack.github.io/content/dev-contest/instructions.md

 awslocal s3 cp s3://localstack-demo/certificate.pdf certificate.pdf
 ```

-Now, open the `certificate.pdf` in your PDF viewer. 🪄📜
+Now, open the `certificate.pdf` in your PDF viewer. 🪄📜 (Note: Some PDF viewers like MacOS Preview may not display the certificate correctly - if you cannot see your email address, please try a different viewer 🙂 ).

 ---